0:00

 AI is “the most extraordinary technology humanity has ever even conceived of,” he said during harrowing presentation at TedxBerlin in February.
 But, it is also one we need to watch “with the paranoia of the hunted.”

-If you like episode 4, circle back to episode 2 which is closely related:
+And, or circle back to episode 2 of season 1 which is more focused on wrestling but still closely related:

 TWO UPDATES: